maryseo070/MaryQuery/README.md

 -  off(type)

 ### AJAX Requests
--  $l.extend - simple function that merges JavaScript objects
+-  $maryQuery.extend - simple function that merges JavaScript objects
--  $l.ajax - receives an options object as an argument and makes an AJAX request that returns a promise
+-  $maryQuery.ajax - receives an options object as an argument and makes an AJAX request that returns a promise